ellenjxu/lerobot_pusht/README.md

   --wandb.enable=true
 ```

 For the sim component, we add an additional vanilla PushT task (`PushTEnv`) to the diffusion policy repo.
 The vanilla Push T takes in 5 observations `(x,y,x_T,y_T,theta_T)` instead of 9 for the keypoint.
-We train a diffusion policy in sim:
+To train a diffusion policy in sim:

 ```
 python train.py --config-dir=. \